Directors & Officers Insurance

 Directors and Officers Insurance, also known as D&O Insurance, provides protection for people in the company who have positions of authority.
 Most people believe a business’s public liability and other insurance coverage protects people in upper management positions.
 However, the truth is these forms of insurance simply do not provide protection for these individuals.
 These forms of insurance protect the company, but not the individuals within the company.

 D&O insurance provides financial protection to people in authority within a company.
 The coverage pays for the cost of legal suits made against the individual.

 Why Does My Company Need D&O Insurance?

-With the level of increasing oversite by outside organizations and other threats, upper management faces the danger of personal financial ruin due to the claims from clients and customers who are unhappy with the service or product they’ve received, etc. In addition, there are more laws these days that govern how companies and their directors act.
+With the level of increasing oversite by outside organizations and other threats, upper management faces the danger of personal financial ruin due to claims from clients and customers who are unhappy with the service or product they’ve received, etc. In addition, there are more laws these days that govern how companies and their directors act.
 Some claims may be legitimate, while others are frivolous.
-The types of legal proceedings are many, which threaten those in senior positions.
+There are many types of legal proceedings that threaten those in senior positions.

-The costs of the defending against litigation, facing legal extensive legal costs, etc. are covered; if not, companies’ upper management face the possibility horrific personal financial losses.
+The costs of defending against litigation, facing extensive legal costs, etc., are covered; if not, companies’ upper management faces the possibility of horrific personal financial losses.

 Who Can Sue Directors and Officers?